 Lounges at the Swan and Dolphin

 Additionally, Shula’s, Kimono’s, Bluezoo, and Il Mulino all have separate lounges within their restaurants.
-Here is the stand-alone lounge, Phins, that’s located in the main lobby at the Dolphin.
+Here is the stand-alone lounge, Phins, located in the main lobby at the Dolphin.

-So if you are spending the day wandering the resorts, and find yourself in need of a snack, drink, or a full meal, find out what’s available near you and then go from there.
+So if you are spending the day wandering the resorts, and find yourself in need of a snack, drink, or a meal, find out what’s available near you and then go from there.

 Disney’s Dolphin Restaurants

 Next, we’ll go over each dining option at the Dolphin, so you get an idea of what might interest you during your vacation.

 Fuel is located off the main lobby of the Dolphin hotel.
-It’s the largest “food-only” store of its kind at Disney.
+It’s the largest store of its kind at Disney.

-Normally, they have various ready-made sandwiches, and custom coffee drinks are available to order at the counter.
+Usually, this quick service has several pre-made sandwiches.
+In addition, custom coffee drinks are available to order at the counter.

 Over on the far side of the store, you’ll find an ice cream bar with toppings.

 We usually frequent Fuel for snacks and drinks during our stays at the resort.
 And sometimes, when I’m walking from Hollywood Studios to Epcot, I’ll stop in for a water and snack mid-way, especially when it’s hot.

 Additionally, it’s always fun to see the latest chocolate creations.
 There are usually two on display created by chefs at the resort.

-Picabu does serve breakfast, lunch, and dinner.
+Picabu serves breakfast, lunch, and dinner.
 You can expect anything from country-cooked vegetables with chicken to pizza and chicken fingers.

 The Fountain takes walk-ups on a first-come, first-serve basis.
-It can be quite a popular dining spot, so expect a wait during regular dining hours.
+However, it can be quite a popular dining spot, so expect a wait during regular dining hours.

 You can preview The Fountain’s menu here.

-This Dolphin restaurant has a modern vibe and is definitely worthy of securing a reservation.
+This Dolphin restaurant has a modern vibe and is worthy of securing a reservation.
 You can preview the entire menu here.

 More than likely, most of you have heard of Shula’s Steak House.

 Since I’m from Alabama, I like to think I know a thing or two about football.
 And an undefeated football season is a pretty big deal.

-Shula’s is open for dinner only and is considered signature dining.
+Shula’s Steakhouse is open for dinner only and is considered signature dining.
 You can preview their menu here.

-Recently, I was touring the area and ended up enjoying a salad and order of fries at Cabana Bar and Beach Club.
+Recently, I was touring the area and ended up enjoying a salad and order of fries at the Cabana Bar and Beach Club.

 Disney Swan Restaurants